-- □ A substitute for password entry □ Logging onto Windows (page 72) If you have registered your fingerprints for your user account, you can substitute fingerprint authentication for password entry when logging onto Windows. □ Power-on Security feature (page 72) If you have set the power-on password (page 110) and/or the hard disk password (page 115), you can substitute fingerprint authentication for password entry when starting your computer. □ Password Bank for quick web site access (page 73) You can substitute fingerprint outher ties for entering information (user accounts pagewords etc.) required to access. - You can substitute fingerprint authentication for entering information (user accounts, passwords, etc.) required to access the password-protected web sites. - □ File Safe feature to encrypt/decrypt data (page 73) With the File Safe feature, you can encrypt files and folder to create an encrypted archive.
-To decrypt or access such encrypted archives, you can use the fingerprint authentication or enter the password you specified for encryption. - □ Application launcher function for quick application access (page 73) Once you have assigned an application to your finger, you can then swipe the finger across the fingerprint sensor to launch the assigned application.
+- □ A substitute for password entry

+- □ Logging onto Windows (page 76)

+If you have registered your fingerprints for your user account, you can substitute fingerprint authentication for password entry when logging onto Windows.

+- □ Power-on Security feature (page 76)

+If you have set the power-on password (page 110), you can substitute fingerprint authentication for password entry when starting your computer.

+- ☐ Password Bank for quick web site access

+Once you have registered your user information (user accounts, passwords, etc.) for web sites in the Password Bank, you can substitute fingerprint authentication for entering information required to access the password-protected web sites.
+For detailed information, see the help file included with the Protector Suite.

+You may not be able to use the Password Bank feature depending on the web site you access.

+- □ Archive encryption - ☐ File Safe feature to encrypt/decrypt data

+With the File Safe feature, you can create an encrypted archive to include a file and/or folder for protection against unauthorized access.
+The encrypted archive can be decrypted or unlocked for included file/folder access by swiping your finger across the fingerprint sensor or entering the backup password you specified for encryption.

+□ Personal Safe feature

+With the Personal Safe feature, you can encrypt contents of any protected folder on the desktop or the built-in storage device.
+The encrypted folder will be hidden from other users sharing your computer.

+☐ Application launcher function for quick application access

+The application launcher feature is available on your computer for launching your preferred application (executable file) that is assigned to one of your fingers with a registered fingerprint.
+Once you have assigned an application to your finger, you can launch the assigned application simply by swiping the finger across the fingerprint sensor.

+☐ Strong Password Generator function

+The Strong Password Generator function allows you to enhance computer security by generating a strong password resistant to dictionary attacks.
+The generated password can be registered in the Password Bank.